nazik/AzureIaaSAutomationCSharp/README.md

 # AzureIaaSAutomationCSharp
-An Azure IaaS Automation C# starter solution using Microsoft Azure Automation Management Library
+An Azure IaaS Automation C# starter solution using Microsoft Azure Management Libraries

 Troubleshooting:
   Please do right-click on Visual Studio Solution and select "Clean Solution" if you encounter problems compiling after        restoring the NuGet package as instructed below.